Arthritis medications & treatments

 Are there any over-the-counter medicines for arthritis?

-There are a range of over-the-counter medications for arthritis.
+There is a range of over-the-counter medications for arthritis.
 Tylenol (acetaminophen) or NSAIDs like Advil, Aspirin, or Aleve.
 Nonsteroidal anti-inflammatory drugs like these will help reduce inflammation and pain.
 Your doctor may recommend some vitamins or supplements to complement your treatment.

 How do I know I have arthritis?